 So, who are fans of your startup?
 These are the people leaving likes on every social media post, opening every email, and otherwise engaging with your business.

 With that in mind, some companies make the mistake of intentionally or not ignoring these fans.
-Worst of all, startups do this when they need supporting voices more than ever!
+Worst of all, companies neglect this startup marketing strategy when they need supporting voices more than ever!

 How to engage with brand ambassadors